Table of Contents

 • Are your accountants equipped with adequate skills to navigate the new software?
 How willing are they to change?

-• Do you need the cloud accounting system to integrate with a third party software?
+• Do you need the cloud accounting system to integrate with third-party software?

 Figure out your budget